 Backroad Mapbook Volume IV, the Kootenays.
 This outdoor recreation guide provides info on trails and maps of all the roads.

-The Canadian Alpine Journal, the journal of the Alpine Club of Canada has had some articles on the West Kootenay.
+The Canadian Alpine Journal, the journal of the Alpine Club of Canada has some articles on the West Kootenay.
 The Canadian climbing magazine “Gripped” likewise includes some.
-With the advent of the Internet, many online forums like bivouac.com and trails.com are additional sources.
+With the advent of the Internet, many online forums like bivouac.com, trails.com and AllTrails are additional sources.

 West Kootenay Hiking.
-This website was founded by Abby Wilson and has become the go-to source of information on hiking in the West Kootenay.
+Founded by Abby Wilson, it has become the go-to source of information on hiking in the West Kootenay.
 She has good maps, a wealth of photos, accurate trail information, and is avidly adding new hikes constantly.
+Ultimately she wants to self-publish a book

 What is different about this e-guide:

-1. I hope to include hikes with and without trails and climbs together.
+1. I include hikes with and without trails and climbs together.

-2. I want to include every trail, hike, and climb, even ones that are not particularly popular or possibly even used anymore.
+2. I include every trail, hike, and climb, incliuding ones that are not particularly popular or possibly used anymore.

-3. Reports will be concise with no extra words and only the information necessary to do the hike or climb.
+3. Reports are concise with no extra words and only the information necessary for the hike or climb.

 5. I have included articles extracted from the KMC Newsletter and Karabiner and added them to trail and mountain reports.
-The addition and author is designated by a superscript capital letter.
+These trip reports are designated by a superscript capital letter.

 One disappointment is that the entire e-book will be on my website and thus not as accessible as it could be.
 It would be much better and more accessible to have its own website or to be on the Kootenay Mountaineering Club website.
-The hope is that this online book, when finished, will include every mountain and trail in the West Kootenay.
 Hopefully, it will become open source so that anyone can write trip reports and edit past reports.
-Until that happens, simply copy and paste what I have written, make additions and suggestions, and email them to me.
-A specific format is recommended and templates are available.
+Until that happens, copy and paste what I have written, make additions and suggestions, and email them to me at rvperrier@gmail.com.
 All input is appreciated.
-Contact me at rvperrier@gmail.com.